srp7474/rocket-app-dart/README.md

 # Dart/Flutter version of Rocket Launcher Demo

-Rocket Launcher using [Rocket lib](/docs/rocket-lib/api/index.html) which uses [SAMCAS](/docs/samcas/api/index.html) library as its engine.
+Rocket Launcher widget used by [Rocket app](/docs/rocket/api/index.html) and [Missile app](/docs/missile/api/index.html) which uses
+[SAMCAS](/docs/samcas/api/index.html) library as its engine.

 ## Description

+This component coded in Dart using the Flutter platform creates a [SAMCAS](/docs/samcas/api/index.html) model that can be injected into a Flutter widget tree that is hosted on Android, IOS and Web browser, windows and linux devices.

-This sample app implements in Dart using the Flutter platform an enhanced version of the "Rocket launcher" used as a sample project to demonstrate the *SAM* pattern proposed by [Jean-Jacques Dubray](https://www.infoq.com/profile/Jean~Jacques-Dubray) and explained at [sam.js.org](https://sam.js.org/).
+It is the Dart version of the Rocket Launcher app (enhanced) used to illustrate the *SAM* pattern proposed by [Jean-Jacques Dubray](https://www.infoq.com/profile/Jean~Jacques-Dubray) and explained at [sam.js.org](https://sam.js.org/).